Lindsay Arnold Shows Off Tiny Baby Bump & Long Legs In Family Snap

-Dancing with the Stars pro Lindsay Arnold showed off a tiny baby bump and her long legs alongside her immediate family via a sweet snap that demonstrated just how close the Arnold clan are.
-The television personality took to Instagram to share a fun series of two photos and reveal to her followers some of her core beliefs in the photo’s caption as she posed alongside her husband, parents, friends, and sisters.
+Dancing with the Stars pro Lindsay Arnold showed off a tiny baby bump and her long legs alongside her immediate family via a sweet snap that demonstrated just how close the Arnold clan is.
+As she posed alongside her husband, parents, friends, and sisters, the television personality took to Instagram to share a fun series of two photos.
+In the photo’s caption, she revealed to her followers some of her core beliefs.

 Lindsay, second from the right and standing alongside her husband Samuel Cusick, looked stunning in the photo.
-She wore a Lake Powell t-shirt in a powder blue color, which coordinated with the rest of her family’s getaway fashion.
-Lindsay donned a pair of shorts for the pic and her tiny baby bump was clearly visible as she smiled brightly for the camera.
+She wore a Lake Powell T-shirt in a powder blue color, which coordinated with the rest of her family’s getaway fashion.
+Lindsay sported a pair of shorts for the pic and her tiny baby bump was clearly visible as she smiled brightly for the camera.

-The remainder of the Arnold clan also was seen in the photo including Lindsay’s sisters Jensen, Rylee, and Brynlee, parents Mindy and Josh, and two close family friends.
+The remainder of the Arnold clan also was seen in the photo, including Lindsay’s sisters Jensen, Rylee, and Brynlee, parents Mindy and Josh, and two close family friends.

 View this post on Instagram